-How to connect to a VPN on your Mac
+Here's how to protect yourself by connecting to a VPN on your Mac

 - Click on System Preferences.

-- Select VPN from the interface drop-down list.
+Select VPN from the drop-down list.

 - Select the VPN Type provided by your VPN service provider.
 In our example, we are using L2TP over IPSec.

-- Type in a Service Name that is easy for you to recognize when you want to connect.
+- Type in a Service Name that is easy to recognize when you want to connect.

 Click Create.